TJUMMG/DIPONet/README.md

 ## DIPONet: Dual-Information Progressive Optimization Network for Salient Object Detection.

 ### This is a PyTorch implementation of our proposed DIPONet for SOD.
-It has been submitted to IEEE Transactions on Circuits and Systems for Video Technology.
+It has been accepted by DIGITAL SIGNAL PROCESSING.

 ## Prerequisites